Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Measurement of inter-hyperfine interaction parameters

 \subsection{Interaction parameter $g_1^{(12)}$}

 To measure $g_1^{(12)}$, we first prepare one of the following two states

 where $\hat{R}_{x,\frac{\pi}{6}}$ is a rotation about the $\mathbf{x}$ axis by angle $\pi/6$.
-The rotation angle \SI{\pi/6}{\radian} was chosen as a compromise between a strong spin component parallel to the external magnetic field (to have a large signal from the $g_1^{(12)}F_z^{(1)}F_z^{(2)}$ term in \cref{eq:E12}) and a strong transverse magnetization.
-After a variable wait time the $f=1$ and $f=2$ precession angles are measured by Faraday rotation.
+The rotation angle is a compromise between a strong spin component parallel to the external magnetic field (required for a $g_1^{(12)}F_z^{(1)}F_z^{(2)}$ contribution in \cref{eq:E12}) and a significant transverse magnetization (required for Faraday readout).
+After a variable wait time, the $f=1$ and $f=2$ precession angles are measured by Faraday rotation.
 A detailed description is given in \cref{sec:appendix2}.